Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Introduction

-A limiting factor of practical systems is the imbalance between the In-phase (I) and Quadrature (Q) branches when received radio-frequency (RF) signal is down-converted to baseband.
-Basically, the IQ imbalances, including amplitude and phase imbalances, are any mismatch between the I and Q branches from the ideal case \cite{Razavi:1998:RM:274817}.
-Compared to the heterodyne receiver, the direct conversion RF receiver considered in this paper is affected more seriously by the IQ imbalances \cite{482187}.
-Although this problem is well investigated in traditional receivers with high-resolution ADC, we are not aware of any published work dealing with the IQ imbalances under low-resolution sampling.
+A limiting factor of practical systems is the imbalances, including amplitude and phase imbalances, between the In-phase (I) and Quadrature (Q) branches when received radio-frequency (RF) signal is down-converted to baseband \cite{Razavi:1998:RM:274817}.
+For its advantages in cost, area and power, the direct conversion receiver considered in this paper tends to be adopted in future RF systems.
+However, it is affected more seriously by the IQ imbalances than heterodyne receiver \cite{482187}.
+Due to monobit sampling, signals distorted by IQ imbalances are much more difficult to detect, compared with those with high-resolution ADC which has been well investigated.
+Besides, we are not aware of any published work dealing with the IQ imbalances under low-resolution sampling.

-We will investigate the effect of the IQ imbalances on monobit receivers.
-Then, monobit receivers based on double training sequences are proposed to mitigate the SNR loss caused by IQ imbalances, without sacrificing the simplicity of implementation.
-To further improve monobit reception under IQ imbalances, the 8-sector phase quantization proposed in \cite{DBLP:journals/corr/abs-1112-4811} is employed and the corresponding practical monobit receiver is obtained, at the price of doubling the complexity in the digital domain.
-It is shown that the amplitude imbalance has no effect on the monobit receivers.
-It can be demonstrated that the monobit receiver with 8-sector phase quantization can almost completely eliminate the SNR loss caused by IQ imbalances in AWGN and sparse multipath channels.
-Thanks to the diversity offered by dense multiphath, monobit receivers based on traditional architecture are more desirable in dense multipath channel compared with receivers with 8-sector phase quantization, for their slight performance loss but great simplicity.
+We investigate the effect of IQ imbalances on monobit receivers.
+Monobit receivers based on double training sequences are proposed to mitigate the SNR loss caused by IQ imbalances, without increasing the implementation complexity.
+To further improve monobit reception under IQ imbalances, a eight-sector phase quantization scheme proposed in \cite{DBLP:journals/corr/abs-1112-4811} is employed and the corresponding design of monobit receiver is obtained, at the cost of doubling the complexity in the digital domain.
+It is shown that the amplitude imbalance has essentially no impact on monobit receivers.
+It is demonstrated that the monobit receiver with eight-sector phase quantization can almost completely eliminate the SNR loss caused by IQ imbalances in AWGN and sparse multipath channels.
+Thanks to the diversity offered by dense multipath, monobit receivers based on traditional architecture are more desirable in dense multipath channels compared with receivers with eight-sector phase quantization, for their slight performance loss but half the implementation complexity.